 An argument can be made that the high cost of getting started is actually a good thing.
 It almost guarantees you’re going to take it seriously and treat it like a real business.

-But is it really YOUR business?
+Having said that, is Lularoe really YOUR business?

 Owning Your Own Business